Understanding Owner Financing: A Friendly Guide for New Homebuyers

 - 5 min read

-Owner financing, also known as seller financing or a seller mortgage, occurs when the property seller provides the buyer with a loan to cover the purchase price.
+Owner financing, also known as seller financing or a seller held mortgage, occurs when the property seller provides the buyer with a loan to cover the purchase price.
 Instead of the buyer obtaining a mortgage from a bank, they make payments directly to the seller over an agreed period.
 This arrangement can benefit both parties by offering more flexible terms and faster closings.

 In Florida, owner financing is a common tool for sellers who want to attract buyers who may not qualify for traditional loans or who want to sell quickly.
 It also offers buyers an alternative path to homeownership with potentially lower upfront costs.